 Closing a file tab (via either close button) while that file has unsaved edits opens a confirmation dialog asking whether to discard the changes or keep editing.
 This prevents accidentally losing work.
 Switching away from a dirty tab does not prompt — the edits stay in memory and the dirty indicator stays on the tab, so you can return and save later.

-The file browser and tab state are persisted per session to the session's metadata file, so switching sessions in the sidebar — or reloading the app — restores everything as you left it:
+The file browser and tab state are remembered per session, so switching sessions in the sidebar — or reloading the app — restores everything as you left it:

-Contents of unsaved edits are not persisted — only which files had tabs open.
+The contents of unsaved edits are not preserved — only which files had tabs open.
 Reopening a session loads each file's current on-disk contents into its tab.
+Issue and image tabs fetch their content afresh each time the session opens, so edits made to the underlying GitHub issue (new comments, state changes) show up immediately when the tab is restored.